wohaco/despace/03_open_univ.md

 |Tel| +44(300)303-02-66, fax: … |
 |Etc| … |

 **The Open University (OU)** is a public research university, & the biggest university in the UK for undergraduate education.
-The majority of the OU's undergraduate students are based in the United Kingdom & principally study off‑campus; many of its courses (both undergraduate & postgraduate) can also be studied anywhere in the world.
+The majority of the OU’s undergraduate students are based in the United Kingdom & principally study off‑campus; many of its courses (both undergraduate & postgraduate) can also be studied anywhere in the world.

 **Опыт кооперации.**
 …